George Darrell: Personal life and death

+After the death of his second wife and the departure of Rupert, ill health and financial difficulties, Darrell was said to have become increasingly despondent.
+On 21 January 1921 he left his lodgings in Darlinghurst, Sydney, leaving a note to his landlady and friend, stating he was "going on a long voyage".
 Darrell's body was washed ashore at Dee Why on 29 January 1921.
 He had died by drowning, found to be suicide as evidenced by the note he left for his landlady, Mrs Barnet.